bachelor-2014/report/v2/experiment_interaction.md

 complete experiment and making it run on the robot.

 <!--Not interpreter, not other language, make DSL!-->
+//TODO: make this section better.
 However we must first address the question of what language and why.
 An initial thought could be to be using one of many available languages where interpreters are available for C++.
 An interpreter does however not fit our model exactly.
 A core issue with an interpreter is how it would fit into our model, we would need to find an interpreter that would allow the user to call C++ function, thereby making it possible for the user to get C++ calls turned into instructions for the instruction buffer, while this approach would be workable it would be lacking guarantees in execution order.
 Lets imagine that two events gets called at the same time and the interpreter starts to call C++ functions, here we have no control of which order event instructions are put on the buffer.
 We want to guarantee that the instructions from an event will be eventually run in sequential order, so the user can synchronize the hardwares positions.
 Next we looked at the possibility of finding a language where we could get an AST, the problem here becomes to support a language in its entirety.
 We therefor choose to build our own domain specific language for our robot.

 ###Rucola
 <!-- Language spec %Component Call %Event listening %Arithmetic %Conditional %Print -->